 Below, I share a bevy of resources that can help you do the right thing.

 If you don’t have the time or interest level to read dozens of blog posts and run multiple simulations via various online calculators, a student loan consult with a professional can save you many hours and possibly tens of thousands of dollars.
+We recommend two services.

-I trust Travis Hornsby and his team at Student Loan Planner.
+I also trust Travis Hornsby and his team at Student Loan Planner.
 Some financial advisors offer similar services as a small part of their practice, and I’ve heard of a lot of bad advice given.

 Student loan planning is all Travis does.
 It started with helping his physician wife manage hers, then her friends, and the business snowballed from there.
 Check out what Student Loan Planner has to offer.